kno/devCrew/README.md

    Once the crew is planned you'll be prompted to confirm whether it should be executed.
-Use `--execute` to skip the prompt and immediately run the crew, `--show-plan` to inspect the planned crew and tasks before execution or `--dry-run` to only produce the plan without running the crew.
+Use `--execute` to skip the prompt and immediately run the crew, `--show-plan` to inspect the planned crew and tasks before execution in standard crewAI YAML form, or `--dry-run` to only produce the plan without running the crew.
 You can also override providers/models via CLI flags, e.g.

    ```bash
    python -m devcrew --planner-provider anthropic --planner-model claude-3-haiku \